jeffgillan/R4R/journal/journal_12sept2023.md

 ## Additional thought
-I appreciated the time Michele took to define, for example, what HackMD is and how to use it.
+I appreciated the time Michele took to define, for example, what HackMD is and particularlly the time to explain the general basic terms for us to use the Linux subsystem